arilsonsouza/web-development-with-node-and-express-2e/README.md

 *WORK IN PROGRESS*

 Most of the code samples in this repo are complete, if difficult to navigate.
-I am in the progress up updating the README files to make it easier to find your way around, and correct any missing documenation.
-Please let me know if there's something that you feels needs additional clarification or explanation.
+I am in the progress up updating the README files to make it easier to find your way around.

 ## Chapters